blueedgetechno/quizmaster/README.md

 - Open a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero License.
 See the [LICENSE](./LICENSE) file for more information.